Types of Search Queries: Navigational, Informational & Transactional

 Ease the optimization for transactional queries

 SEO optimization of the product pages in the store can be a hard task on account of the large number of pages to be processed.
+At scale, it helps to prioritize unique templates for titles and descriptions, set canonical rules for variants, and automate structured data.
 This task can be eased with our module Advanced SEO Suite for Magento 2.

 This extension helps to modify general SEO elements of your site like meta tags, sitemap, rich snippets, redirects, etc. It also gives full control over each SEO-parameter on the store pages.